VenturaNotes/Knowledge/- Topics/Terminal.md

 ## Source[^5]
 - (1) Any of the points at which interconnecting leads may be attached to an electronic circuit or device and at which signals may be input or output.
 - (2) A device that provides input/output facilities to a computer, often from a remote location.
 It may be used interactively and usually contains a keyboard and/or visual display unit.
 An intelligent terminal contains some local storage and processing ability and can perform simple tasks independently of the main computer.
+## Source[^6]
+- He does not recommend using "Oh My ZSH".
+	1. Unnecessary bloat (as a plugin manager)
+	2. Naming conflict increases difficulty
+	3. Unnecessary updates
+	4. Potential startup performance hit
 ## References

 [^1]: https://youtu.be/HGYOEeik844?si=7KJaPkDktjARENM4